evmcnb/quartz/content/Pearls/Induction of Labour.md

 |**Cervical dilation**|<1 cm|1-2 cm|3-4 cm|>5 cm|
 |**Fetal station**|-3|-2|-1, 0|+1,+2|

-- A score of < 5 indicates that labour is unlikely to start without induction
+- A score of $\leq$ 6 indicates that labour is unlikely to start without induction (membrane sweep + prostaglandins)
+- A score of 7 indicates amniotomy + oxytocin if needed
 - A score of $\geq$ 8 indicates a high chance of spontaneous labour, or response to interventions made to induce it

 ### Management